 In order to use iOS Keychain services or Android Secure Shared Preferences, you can either write a bridge yourself or use a library which wraps them for you and provides a unified API at your own risk.
 Some libraries to consider:

-- redux-persist-sensitive-storage - wraps react-native-sensitive-info
+- redux-persist-sensitive-storage - wraps react-native-sensitive-info for Redux.

 Be mindful of unintentionally storing or exposing sensitive info.
 This could happen accidentally, for example saving sensitive form data in redux state and persisting the whole state tree in Async Storage.
 Or sending user tokens and personal info to an application monitoring service such as Sentry or Crashlytics.